SAP/code-pal-for-abap/pages/how-to-install.md

 ### 4. Create code inspector variant

-Start the transaction `SCI` again, and create a new Global Check Variant.
+Start the transaction `SCI` again, and create a new global check variant.
 Then, select the `code pal for ABAP` group and save it.

 ![how to create code inspector variant](imgs/sci-check-variant.png)